Quramy/nirvana-js/README.md

 ```

 ## Client Utility Functions
 In scripts to run on nirvana-js, some utility functions are available.
+For example:

 ```js
 const { screenshot } from 'nirvana-js';